1. About

 Additionally the play and record buttons change their color to yellow and red when BUTT is connected or recording.

-Gain slider: The slider is only visible when to log window is visible as well.
+The slider is only visible when to log window is visible as well.

 With this slider you can attenuate and amplify the input signal between -24 dB and +24 dB, respectively.

-Double clicking the slider resets the gain to 0 dB.
+Double clicking the slider handle resets the gain to 0 dB.
 Use this slider only to fine tune your input signal.

-It does not change the operating systems input volume setting.
+The slider does not change the operating systems input volume setting.
 Instead, the input signal is multiplied

 by the given factor.
 Thus, adding too much gain will also add lots of noise.